M. D. Pallavi

 M. D. Pallavi, also known by her married name Pallavi Arun, is a singer from Karnataka, India.
 She is a Kannada Sugama Sangeetha Singer, (Playback singer), and Television actor.
-She is married to Arun, a Percussionist (drums).She is a recipient of the 2018 Ustad Bismillah Khan Yuwa Puraskar awarded by Sangeet Nataka Akademi.
-She won the Karnataka State Film Awards for Best Playback Singer in 2006 and 2007 for her song "Nodayya Kwate Lingave" sung in the 2007 film Duniya.
+She is married to Arun, a Percussionist (drums).
+She is a recipient of the 2018 Ustad Bismillah Khan Yuwa Puraskar awarded by Sangeet Nataka Akademi.
+She won the Karnataka State Film Awards for Best Playback Singer in 2006 and 2007 for her song "Nodayya Kvaate Lingave" sung in the 2007 film Duniya.